 What might be said of The Man with the Iron Fists is that it is a decent homage to Shaw Brothers, although not quite the genuine article.
 There are often tiny little touches and assumptions that make it seem distinctly an American film rather than a Hong Kongese one.
 For one, what we end up with seems an odd cultural melange.
 Russell Crowes gregarious character seemed to have stepped in from a Western or at least a US Civil War drama.
 And there is the other part of the film that seems to sit with one foot in the gangsta genre.
 You wonder for much of the film what the African-American RZA is doing in a town that is supposed to be in historical China (although this is eventually given a justification in flashback that tells his story as a freed, shipwrecked slave).
 There is also RZAs voiceover narration that comes filled with dialogue that is contemporary ghetto rather than anything that would have been said by anybody period or in a Shaw Brothers film referring to people as motherfuckers, slang usages like missin and get the fuck outta Jungle Village.
 Another of the oddities is the films quotation of familiar lines the Are we men or are we beasts?
 We are men, line from The Island of Lost Souls (1932), Mark Twains reports of my death have been greatly exaggerated and the Sean Connery line never bring a knife to a gunfight from The Untouchables (1987).
 Both of these seem oddly incongruous in a way that ruptures the suspension of disbelief.

 The Man with the Iron Fists 2 (2015) was a sequel, featuring a return performance and script from RZA, although he does not direct this time.

-The RZA did not direct again until an episode of the tv series Iron Fist (2017 ), while he is set to return to film with the hip hop film Coco (2017).
+The RZA did not direct again until an episode of the tv series Iron Fist (2017 ), followed by the hip hop film Love Beats Rhymes (2017).
 He has also produced the parody Meet the Blacks (2016).